 Field work took place from June 15th to August 27th, 2022, and was restricted to days without precipitation to limit sampling bias due to meteorological effects.
 Three sampling methods (minnow traps, seine nets and transects) were used to assess infection prevalence and maximize fish abundance and species richness.
 Sampling effort within lakes was determined according to the lake surface area, except for minnow traps (Appendix S1: Table S2) as setting these traps requires less time and manipulation than the other methods.
 Seine sampling varied between four and eight fishing efforts while the number of transect sites varied between two and six per lake.
 15 minnow traps were set in each lake to maximize the number of captures.
 Animal handling and collection was approved by the Université de Montréal’s animal care committee (protocol number 22-025) and a scientific fishing permit granted by the Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs (MELCCFP) of Québec (2022-05-16-1971-15-S-P).

 The minnow trap and seine net samplings were both conducted on the same day for each lake (see Appendix S1: Table S3 for fishing gear dimensions).
 The seine samplings occurred during daytime (usually between 10AM and 4PM) using a beach seine towed on foot or partially deployed from a boat in habitats without large obstacles like trunks and rocks to prevent net obstruction.
 Two sizes of minnow traps were set at 4PM and pulled four hours later, to target species that are most active at dusk.
 All 15 traps were set on the bottom substrate (between 0.5 and 4 m deep) and distributed at approximately equal distance along the shore to ensure full lake perimeter coverage.
 Eight of the traps (3 large and 5 small traps) were baited with bread to sample various feeding preferences and behavioral traits.
-Eight of the traps (3 large and 5 small traps) were baited with bread to sample various feeding preferences and behavioral traits.
 All the fishing gear was pressured washed and sun dried between lake sampling following MELCCFP recommendations to prevent the spread of exotic species.
 All captured fishes were counted, identified to the species level, and measured (total length to the nearest centimeter) directly after capture and subsequently released.
 Northern redbelly dace (Chrosomus eos) and finescale dace (Chrosomus neogaeus) individuals were identified as Chrosomus spp. as the two species hybridize in these lakes and are difficult to distinguish based on morphology in the field (Leung et al. 2017; Angers and Schlosser 2007).
 The presence of black cysts was assessed by visual examination of the fish surfaces.
 If a cyst was observed, the fish was noted as infected.
 Juveniles and adults were included in this study as both life stages are vulnerable to black spot disease.